 The first row of the appraisal matrices contain a summary of the changes that have been made to each policy through each of the planning stages:

-- Between Preferred Approach (2010) and Publication Draft (2013); - Between Publication Draft (2013) and Submission Draft (2016); and - Between Submission Draft (2016) and the Proposed Modifications to the Bradford Waste Management DPD Submission Draft (2017).
+- Between Preferred Approach (2010) and Publication Draft (2013); and - Between Publication Draft (2013) and Submission Draft (2016).

 The purpose of this is to provide a clear audit trail of the development of the policies.